joelouthan/theologic.us/content/posts/updates.md

 I thought and prayed about this for a while.
 I have decided to switch gears and convert my work from expositing the WCF to the 1689 because of where my church is going.
 The work so far will not be in vain.
 And I think it would be wise to continue using the resources that I have been using for the WCF.

-## 20220908S Pastorals: FINISHED
+## Pastorals: FINISHED

-First volumes on the [Epistles to Timothy & Titus](/series/gospel-nt-pastorals/) is done!
+**Thursday, September 8, 2022** - First volumes on the [Epistles to Timothy & Titus](/series/gospel-nt-pastorals/) is done!
 Praise be to my God.

-### Coming Soon!
-OT & NT Survey
+## ~~Coming Soon!
+OT & NT Survey~~

-I had a pastor friend of my, Alex, who is preaching and evangelizing in Kenya, asked me to come teach the Bible to him and his pastor friends.
+~~**Sunday, September 4, 2022** - I had a pastor friend of my, Alex, who is preaching and evangelizing in Kenya, asked me to come teach the Bible to him and his pastor friends.~~

-I wasn't sure if I would have the budget for such an adventure at least for a couple years.
-More so than that, what could I teach?
+~~I wasn't sure if I would have the budget for such an adventure at least for a couple years.
+More so than that, what could I teach?~~

-So I will write out a Survey on the Old and New Testaments.
-That will be the new Tuesday series.
+~~So I will write out a Survey on the Old and New Testaments.
+That will be the new Tuesday series.~~

-## 20220914T Stripping the Media links
+## Stripping the Media links

-I have prayed and meditate on this decision for a long while.
+**Sunday, August 14, 2022** - I have prayed and meditate on this decision for a long while.
 I decided to strip the media links to the individual post.
 I will keep the links to YouTube, Twitch, Podcasts on the home page.

 What does this mean?